 In America, arthritis affects as many as one in five dogs, which means that many pets are living with constant pain and severely reduced mobility.

 Dogs with arthritis suffer from pain in their joints, which makes movement difficult.
 Unfortunately, difficulty moving leads to a more sedentary lifestyle, which often leads to weight gain.
 Increased weight on the joints leads to greater pain and difficulty moving, leading to an even more sedentary lifestyle.
-Arthritis creates a cycle of pain and injury that perpetuates itself until it is interrupted and addressed.
+Arthritis creates a cycle of pain and injury that worsens over time unless addressed properly.

 What is arthritis?